Art - Photography

 - Final piece

-- Resources and a PowerPoint sketchbook will be developed throughout Year 10 and Year 11
+- Photographic digital and practical skills including darkroom and wet photography techniques will be developed throughout Year 10 and Year 11 and creatively presented in a sketchbook

 - Students will hand in approximately 45 hours of work for the coursework which is completed during the course

-- In April of Year 11, students complete a 10 hour test in exam conditions in the classroom.
+- In Year 11, students complete a 10-hour test in exam conditions in the classroom.
 Students use the preparation materials they have developed since January

 Mrs K Potter - email@example.com